|

 Internet Access - The way an Internet user is physically connected

-to the Internet will effect the persona the user "exhibits" when visiting
+to the Internet will effect the persona the user "presents" when visiting

 web sites.
 The Internet user must have some kind of persona, in order